mjenquine/GA-SEIR-Course/unit_1/w03d02/student_labs/random_imager.md

 ## Hungry for More?
 - Add an input element that takes a new URL that allows you to add a new URL string to your array
-- Make a human readable alt attribute eg. `https://www.trustedtarot.com/img/cards/the-fool.png` to be `The Fool`
+- Use the URL to make a human readable alt attribute. ex: `https://www.trustedtarot.com/img/cards/the-fool.png` to be `The Fool`

 ## Even Hungrier for More?